Alumni Story: Li Xiaoyan

 I first noticed Falmouth University because the school's advertising department is very famous; many students who studied this degree have been successful at the prestigious D&AD New Blood Awards.

-I also received offers from Leeds University of the Arts and Lun Yi at the time, but ultimately I opted for Falmouth.
+I also received offers from Leeds University of the Arts and UAL at the time, but ultimately I opted for Falmouth.

 Falmouth is a small coastal town with beautiful scenery and relatively low living costs, making it a more affordable place for students.